yousefvand/shellman-ebook/manuscript/basics.md

 5. animation frames `region` (if any, see `animation` namespace)
 6. functions `region`
 7. command parsing
+8. setting default variable values
-8. rest of code (minimize it to function calls)
+9. rest of code (minimize it to function calls)

-Usually you only need *1, 2, 6, 8* from above list.
+Usually you only need *1, 2, 6, 9* from above list. *command parsing* and *setting default variable values* can be done in reverse order.
+In that case create a `variables` [region](#region) after [summary](#summary) and set default values.
+Later if argument parsing overrides some of your variables (passed as flag/switch) the rest of variables contain default values.

 In *summary* you provide some information about `script`.